New here?

 Many of the trips we organise are in the $10,000 to $30,000 range.
 Those travellers want expert assistance.
 They engage a travel agent who knows more about the process than they do.

 DIY travellers "book in a vacuum" which means they book travel without having a background of facts and knowledge to guide the decisions being made.
-They are usually driven by an obsession to get everything "one the cheap" which leads to bad decisions.
+They are usually driven by an obsession to get everything "on the cheap" which leads to bad decisions.

 Most have very limited experience in deciding what is best for them because of a lack of knowledge and experience.
 Unlike travel agents who are handling travel enquiries and organising travel all day, every day, the DIY traveller ends up making wrong choices and decisions for lack of awareness of the best value alternatives.
 Hence the vacuum.